at1as/parallelism/USAGE.md

 ### Elixir

-Built on OTP 19, Elixir 1.4.1 (the necessary async_stream function does not exist on Elixir) on MacOS
+Built on OTP 19, Elixir 1.4.1 (the necessary async_stream function does not exist on Elixir < 1.4) on MacOS

 ```
 $ elixir -r parallelism_elixir.ex -e 'Concurrency.async_with_limit'